learn-co-curriculum/login_required_readme/README.md

 This is a call to the ActionController class method `before_action`.
 `before_action` registers a filter.
 A filter is a method which runs before, after, or around, a controller's action.
-In this case, the filter runs before all DocumentsController's actions, and kicks requests out with `403 Forbidden` unless they're logged in.
+In this case, the filter runs before all of the DocumentsController's actions, and kicks requests out with `403 Forbidden` unless they're logged in.

 ## Skipping filters for certain actions

-What if we wanted to let anyone see a list of documents, but keep the `before_action` filter for other `DocumentsController` methods?
+What if we wanted to let anyone see a list of documents, but keep the `before_action` filter for other `DocumentsController` actions?
 We could do
 this:

 ```ruby